Derivatives for Machine Learning

 3. Differentiability: When Can We Find a Derivative?

 A function f(x) must be smooth and continuous at a point to be differentiable there.
-Three common failure cases:

-Discontinuity The function has a jump or hole — no single tangent exists. !250
+The function has a jump or hole — no single tangent exists.
+Slope changes abruptly — left-hand and right-hand slopes differ.
+The tangent line is vertical — slope is infinite (undefined).

 ML Note: This is why activation functions like ReLU (which has a corner at 0) require special handling.
-Sub-gradients are used in practice.

 4. First and Second-Order Derivatives